 Dr. Kai QUEK 郭全鎧

 Assistant Professor: Ph.D., MIT; B.A., Cornell University.
-His dissertation studies rationalist causes of war with randomized experiments, historical research, and a comparative analysis of all interstate wars fought in East Asia since 1900.
+He has studied rationalist causes of war with randomized experiments, historical research, and a comparative analysis of all interstate wars fought in East Asia since 1900.
 Substantive interests: International strategic interactions, crisis escalation and deescalation, war and peace, East Asia.
-Methodological interest: Application of experimental methods to high-stake questions that are hard to address with observational data - such as the causes of nuclear war and the effectiveness of signals.
+Methodological interest: Designing experiments and quasi-experiments to answer high-stake questions that are hard to answer with observational data - such as the strategic causes of nuclear war and the effectiveness of signals.

 Current teaching: International Security; Global Political Economy; Research Methodology